pjotrp/guix-notes/WORKFLOW.md

 [Content addressable files](https://en.wikipedia.org/wiki/Content-addressable_storage) are referenced to by a hash on their contents as part of the file path/URI.
-For example, in the workflow below I use a file named small.chr22.fa that is referenced by its full
+For example, in the workflow below I use a file named small.ERR034597_1.fastq that is referenced by its full path in IPFS as:
-path:

     /ipfs/QmR81HRaDDvvEjnhrq5ftMF1KRtqp8MiwGzwZnsC4ch1tE/small.ERR034597_1.fastq.